Thomasmc96/adventofcode/README.md

 ### Push to your own GitHub repository

-After cloning the repository, you can change the origin url using the following command:
+There are two ways to develop, commit and push your own changes going forward.
+You can fork the repository on GitHub or you can change the origin url using the following command:

 ```bash
 git remote set-url origin git@github.com:<USER>/<REPOSITORY>.git
 ```

 You will then have changed the origin to point to a GitHub repository you have write-access to.
-This way you can continue to develop, commit and push your own changes going forward.

 ### CI using GitHub Actions